-us as strange For instance no part of it is trying to grow bigger than any other part. . . .
-Of the score of variously name Pleasentvilles, no one has any jealousy of the others. . . .
-In one Millville, boots are the chief article of manufacture, in another, television sets . . . neither wants particularly to be the "biggest small city in the country "All want to be clean and gay and full of happy citizens . . . size doesn't matter. . . .
-All are parts of the vast Democracity which is just big enough . . . and not to big. . . .
+A film, The City, dealing with the practical problems of housing in the future, is shown periodically in the theatre one Millville, boots are the chief article of manufacture, in another, television sets ... neither wants particularly to be the "biggest small city in the country"All want to be clean and gay and full of happy citizens ... size doesn't matter. ...
+All are parts of the vast Democracity which is just big enough ... and not to big. ...

-Another striking thing is the amount of leisure the we have, for the time getting to and from work is short, and our working hours are also short... and our leisure has led people to develop in all sorts of ways....
+Another striking thing is the amount of leisure the we have, for the time getting to and from work is short, and our working hours are also short... and our leisure has led people to develop in all sorts of ways. ...
 Not necessarily or always wise ... because this isn't Utopia ... but always pleasant. ...
-We have time for hobbies and our hobbies more often are doing things rather than merely collecting things other people have done....
+We have time for hobbies and our hobbies more often are doing things rather than merely part of your own home....